 The WyIC’s 4,000-square-foot building will provide office, lab and workspace for tenants – while a 1,500-square-foot building will be used to handle raw materials.
 The main draw, however, includes the seven half-acre demonstration sites that function as an open-access platform for tenants to upscale their lab-proven processes from using a few pounds of coal a day to process up to several hundred pounds of coal or coal byproducts daily.

-The new center is part of a broader effort to spur innovation in the Carbon Valley, utilizing its natural resources and mines to grow and sustain jobs and advance beneficial environmental studies.
+The new center is part of a broader effort to spur innovation in the C-Valley, utilizing its natural resources and mines to grow and sustain jobs and advance beneficial environmental studies.
 The Wyoming Innovation Center is among several projects that are exploring new options to address the entire life cycle of carbon.
 WyIC focuses on hosting manufacturers who create value-added products from coal and coal byproducts.
 Other sites in the region – including the Wyoming Integrated Test Center (ITC), adjacent to one of the nation’s cleanest power plants (Dry Fork Station) – continue to study the carbon capture and reuse industry, which will dramatically reduce carbon emissions.
 The University of Wyoming School of Energy Resources (UW-SER) is also entering Phase III of its CarbonSAFE program – involving safe storage of CO2 beneath the ground.

 On the WyIC facility, Campbell County Commissioner Rusty Bell added: “Lab-level research that is potentially profitable needs to be scaled up to prove the commercialization potential.
 The Innovation Center provides a location with facilities in place to conduct the scale-up work for rare earth elements, critical minerals and other high-value, nonfuel coal products.
-It will prove wholly beneficial for Wyoming’s ‘Carbon Valley.’”
+It will prove wholly beneficial for Wyoming’s ‘C-Valley.’”

 Once projects are operational, the site will be used by the University of Wyoming and Gillette College to train technicians for jobs in advanced carbon processes.